 Zero order Reaction in Chemical Kinetics

-Zero order kinetics define the rate of zero order chemical reaction in terms of reactant and product per unit time and rate of reactions independent with the decrease or increase the concentration of reacting species.
-Therefore the zero order kinetics are rare in reality, the enzyme catalyzed reaction is an example of zero order kinetic with respect to the substrate.
+Zero order chemical kinetics deals with learning of the speed and mechanism of chemical reaction in terms of reactants and products.
+In chemical equilibrium, only the initial and final states are considered and the energy relation between reactant and products governed by thermodynamics where the time and intermediate states are not concerned.
+Therefore, Zero order kinetics define the rate of chemical reaction in terms of reactant and product per unit time and rate of reactions independent with the decrease or increase the concentration of reacting species.
+Therefore the zero order kinetics are rare in reality, the enzyme catalyst reaction is an example of this type of kinetic reaction with respect to the substrate.
+In catalyzed reactions of chemical science, the transformation takes place on the surface of the catalyst or the walls of the container.

-In kinetics, the rate of a chemical reaction generally expressed in terms of reactant and product.
-Therefore the concentration of reactant decrease and reactant increase.
-When this decrease or increase concentration expressed per unit time, we find the rate laws in kinetics.
+In kinetics, the rate of a chemical reaction generally expressed in terms of reactant and product atoms in the molecules.
+Therefore, the concentration of reactant decrease and reactant increase.
+When these decrease or increase concentration expressed per unit time, we find the rate laws in chemical kinetics.

 A → Product